hrehfeld/metalsmith-metadata-as-list/README.md

-# metalsmith-tags
+# metalsmith-metadata-as-list

-  A metalsmith plugin to create dedicated pages for tags in provided in metalsmith pages.
+  A metalsmith plugin to split a metadata field into a list at delimiter.

 ## Installation

-    $ npm install metalsmith-tags
+    $ npm install metalsmith-metadata-as-list

 ## Description in Pages